jalcock-training/azure-hybrid-landing-zone/docs/architecture/shared-services.md

 - Used for storing automation credentials where required
 - Supports integration with Terraform and GitHub Actions
 - Can be extended to support application secrets in future enhancements
+- Access restricted through private endpoints and firewall rules
+- Soft delete and purge protection enabled to prevent accidental or malicious deletion

 Key Vault ensures that sensitive information is managed securely and consistently.